 Navi Brar is Head of Advisory, Middle East & Africa at AccountAbility.
 Navi is an experienced corporate social responsibility and sustainability strategist in the areas of stakeholder engagement, materiality analysis, sustainability reporting, impact assessment, program design, and community investment.
 His experience spans the corporate, non-profit and public sectors.
 His clients have included McDonalds, Walmart, Saudi Aramco, National Associate of Real Estate Investment Trusts (NAREIT), Saudi Industrial Property Authority (MODON), King Khalid Foundation, Stuart Olson, TD Bank Group, Farm Credit Canada, Aura Minerals, Export Development Canada, Westport Innovations and Agrium.

 Prior to joining AccountAbility, Navi worked as a Senior Specialist in the CSR Division of the British Columbia Lottery Corporation (BCLC), a government Crown Corp based in Vancouver, Canada.
-Navi has extensive experience in consulting domain, having worked in an Advisor capacity at Canadian Business for Social Responsibility (CBSR).
+Navi has extensive experience in the consulting domain, having worked in an Advisor capacity at Canadian Business for Social Responsibility (CBSR).
 CBSR is the preeminent CSR organization in Canada, responsible for accelerating social innovation and adaption of sustainability among Canada’s leading corporations.
 In this role, Navi managed consulting engagements with leading Canadian companies.
 Navi has also held a Managing Director position at a media publication company in Vancouver.

 Navi attended the University of Nottingham on an International Centre for Corporate Social Responsibility (ICCSR) scholarship and graduated, with Merit, with a Master of Business Administration (M.B.A) degree, specialized in Corporate Social Responsibility.
 He also holds a Bachelor of Arts (B.A.) degree in Political Science from the University of British Columbia and a certification in Business Analytics from The Wharton School at the University of Pennsylvania.